I am a PDRA as part of the JUNIPER consortium, and was awarded my PhD in Mathematics of Systems in 2021.

 Outside of mathematics, I have a keen interest in the history and philosophy of science.

 My current research explores the impact of secondary school reopening reopening strategies on COVID-19 transmission and absences.
 We compare strategies involving rapid testing using lateral flow device tests (LFTs) to strategies involving isolating year-group bubbles.
-A preprint of our work is available here.
-Currently, I am considering the impact of uptake and adherence on the success of such strategies.
+Preprints of our work are available here and here.

 MSc Mathematics of Systems (Distinction) - University of Warwick (2016-2017)